 Consistency of antibiotic use

-Of 251 episodes with a presumed viral or non-infectious etiology, 41 (16.3%) were subsequently phenotyped as ‘bacterial’ and 30 (73.2%) of those received antibiotics; the remaining 210/251 (83.7%) were subsequently assigned a ‘viral’ phenotype, of which 65 (31.0%) received antibiotics (Figure 4A).
-95/251 (37.8%) episodes in this group received antibiotics inconsistent with the presumed etiology.
+Of 251 episodes with a presumed viral or non-infectious aaetiology, 41 (16.3%) were subsequently phenotyped as ‘bacterial’ and 30 (73.2%) of those received antibiotics; the remaining 210/251 (83.7%) were assigned a ‘viral’ phenotype, of which 65 (31.0%) received antibiotics (Figure 4A).
+95/251 (37.8%) episodes in this group received antibiotics inconsistent with the presumed aaetiology.
 An age-stratified overview of antibiotic prescribing patterns for patients with an initial viral or non-infectious initial syndrome classification is shown in Supplementary Table 9.

-Of 887 episodes with a presumed bacterial etiology, 825 (93.0%) were assigned a final ‘bacterial’ phenotype, of which 741 (89.8%) received antibiotics.
+Of 887 episodes with a presumed bacterial aaetiology, 825 (93.0%) were assigned a final ‘bacterial’ phenotype, of which 741 (89.8%) received antibiotics.
 62 (7.0%) of these episodes were assigned a final ‘viral’ phenotype, 48 (77.4%) received antibiotics (Figure 4B).
-98/887 (11.0%) of episodes in this group, did not receive antibiotics – which is inconsistent with the presumed etiology.
+98/887 (11.0%) of episodes in this group, did not receive antibiotics – which is inconsistent with the presumed aetiology.

-For episodes in whom the initial syndrome classification included both presumed bacterial and viral etiologies, unspecified infection or undifferentiated fever (n=992), 683 (68.9%) were attributed a final ‘bacterial’ phenotype of which 550 (80.5%) received antibiotics.
+For episodes in whom the initial syndrome classification included both presumed bacterial and viral aetiologies, unspecified infection or undifferentiated fever (n=992), 683 (68.9%) were attributed a final ‘bacterial’ phenotype of which 550 (80.5%) received antibiotics.
 309 (31.1%) were attributed a final ‘viral’ phenotype, of whom 157 (50.8%) received antibiotics (Figure 4C).

 The most common pathogens in the ‘bacterial’ group were Escherichia coli, Streptococcus pyogenes (GAS) and Staphylococcus aureus (Supplementary Table 10).
 Many patients with infections caused by these pathogens received systemic Watch antibiotics (63.3%, 47.8% and 49.0% respectively) (Supplementary Table 11).
 The most common viral pathogens in the ‘viral’ group were Influenza A/B, Rhino/Enterovirus and Respiratory Syncytial Virus (RSV) (Supplementary Table 10).
 In patients with these pathogens, many received antibiotics (35.3%, 64.0%, 66.7%. respectively).
 79.7% of all the patients who received systemic antibiotics with Influenza A and B (73.8%), Rhino/Enterovirus (84.2%) and RSV (81.0%). received at least 1 Watch antibiotic (Supplementary Table 12).